ResetXPDR/MSFS_AutoFPS/README.md

       - Manual
         - Automates proportionally above and below the user‑set value: smaller, more frequent adjustments in FPS Sensitivity mode; larger, less frequent adjustments in FPS Tolerance mode.
         - Requires FPS headroom above the target.
 If FPS rarely exceeds the target, TLOD increases may be slow or may not occur.
-        - If using a fixed FPS (FPS stabilising with minimal variation) or Vsync for the same purpose, it is strongly recommended to use the Fixed option in Expert mode, setting the Fixed Target FPS to match your cap.
+        - If you are using a true fixed FPS (FPS holding the same value with minimal variation) or VSync for the same purpose, it is strongly recommended to use the Fixed option in Expert mode and set the Fixed Target FPS to match your lock.
-          - A user warning system triggers only when a 5‑times‑proven detected system Fixed FPS, Target FPS option and Target FPS value would block TLOD automation.
+          - A user warning system triggers only when a 5‑times‑proven detected fixed FPS, Target FPS option and Target FPS value would block TLOD automation.
-          - When triggered, the Target FPS option and/or Target FPS value controls show an orange background for 30 seconds and display a dynamic tooltip warning with recommendation(s) to resolve the detected Fixed FPS / Target FPS / Target FPS option mismatch.
+          - When triggered, the Target FPS option and/or Target FPS value controls show an orange background for 30 seconds and display a dynamic tooltip with recommendation(s) to resolve the detected fixed FPS / Target FPS / Target FPS option mismatch.
-        - If using an FPS cap as a ceiling rather than a fixed FPS, the target FPS must be set at least 5% below the cap for automation to function correctly.
-This may introduce tearing or break VR motion reprojection, which is why the Fixed option is preferred.
+        - If you are using an NTE FPS (an FPS cap acting as a ceiling rather than a true fixed FPS), the Target FPS must be set at least 5% below the cap for automation to function correctly.
+This may introduce tearing or break VR motion reprojection, which is why the Fixed option is preferred when a true fixed FPS is actually present.
       - Auto
         - Automatically calculates a target FPS after initial FPS settling, when stationary on the ground or any time you are in the air.
         - Recalculates automatically if performance becomes too low for the current target, after arriving at a new destination, when changing graphics mode, pressing Reset, or toggling the option off/on for a quick recalibration.
-        - Detects a fixed FPS condition (FPS stabilising with minimal variation).
+        - Detects a fixed FPS condition (FPS stabilised with minimal variation).
 When detected, it sets the target FPS to that value, switches to Fixed FPS automation, and continues monitoring to ensure the classification remains valid.
         - Otherwise, with IFR or any Expert‑mode user profile, the target ranges from 95% of current average FPS on the ground to 85% at or above 3000 ft, providing headroom for Max TLOD.
         - With VFR, each percentage is reduced by 5% to better suit higher performance expectations.
         - Auto settings reduction and TLOD Base Extra are automatically disabled (and greyed out) in Expert mode, as they are mutually exclusive with Auto Target FPS.